250 hours of Danish for beginners

 There is no exam at the end of the course, but completion entitles you to continue on to Danish Language Course 1, 2 or 3.
 These courses are followed by an official national exam.
 In order to enrol in the Labour Market Oriented Danish for Beginners course, you must be at least 18 years old and have a Danish government issued Personal Identification number (CPR).

 Contact us, and our counsellors will help find the right course for you!

 After you complete Labour Market Oriented Danish

-When you have completed the 250 hour course, you are entitled to study with us for up to three years attending Danish Language Course 1, 2, or 3.
+When you have completed the 250-hour beginners course, you are entitled to study with us for up to three years attending Danish Language Course 1, 2, or 3.
 All you have to do is sign up immediately after completing the 250 hours.
 These courses will help you increase your understanding of the Danish language, Danish society and Danish culture.

 Each course is followed by one of the official national exams – Danish Language Exam 1, Danish Language Exam 2 or Danish Language Exam 3.

 IA Sprog offers free Danish language courses for foreigners.
 Read more about who can attend our free Danish courses.

 For people who need to learn to read and write the Latin alphabet.
 This might be because you haven’t had much schooling, or because you read and write a non-Latin alphabet.